-The Directors of the Company and Group are responsible for the relevant content of the Other Information.
+The Directors of the Entities are responsible for the Other Information.

-Our opinion on the Relevant Elements of the Solvency and Financial Condition Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the Solvency and Financial Condition Report, our responsibility is to read the Other Information and, in doing so, consider whether the Other Information is materially inconsistent with the Relevant Elements of the Group Solvency and Financial Condition Report, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the Relevant Elements of the Solvency and Financial Condition Report or a material misstatement of the Other Information.
+In connection with our audit of the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report, our responsibility is to read the Other Information and, in doing so, consider whether the Other Information is materially inconsistent with the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report or a material misstatement of the Other Information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this Other Information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Directors of the Company and Group for the Solvency and Financial Condition Report
+Responsibilities of Directors of the Entities for the Solvency and Financial Condition Report

-The Directors of the Company and Group are responsible for the preparation of the relevant content of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations which have been modified by the modifications, and supplemented by the approvals and determinations made by the PRA under section 138A of FSMA, the PRA Rules and Solvency II regulations on which they are based
+The Directors of the Entities are responsible for the preparation of their relevant content of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations which have been modified by the modifications, and supplemented by the approvals and determinations made by the PRA under section 138A of FSMA, the PRA Rules and Solvency II regulations on which they are based.

-The Directors of the Company and Group are also responsible for such internal control as they determine is necessary to enable the preparation of the relevant content of the Solvency and Financial Condition Report that is free from material misstatement, whether due to fraud or error; assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and using the going concern basis of accounting unless they either intend to liquidate the company or to cease operations, or have no realistic alternative but to do so.
+The Directors of the Entities are also responsible for such internal control as they determine is necessary to enable the preparation of their relevant content of the Solvency and Financial Condition Report that is free from material misstatement, whether due to fraud or error.
+The Directors of Forester Life Limited are responsible for assessing their respective entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and using the going concern basis of accounting unless they either intend to liquidate their respective entity or to cease operations, or have no realistic alternative but to do so.